28th Oct, 2021 9:30

 By repute, the former occupant/owner worked on the demolition of part of the market in the 1960s and is thought to have salvaged the head, it has been fitted to the garden wall up until now.
 The head bears no foundry marks but Messrs John Bell were known to have supplied the cast iron appliques for the gate posts.

-To see the head in its context please follow the link below to see a contemporary engraving from the London Illustrated News
+To see the head in its context please follow the link: contemporary engraving from the London Illustrated News

 Curious to know what your valuables might achieve at auction?
 Our expert team is here to help.
 Simply submit a valuation request and one of our specialists will get back to you with a free, no-obligation valuation.
 We’ll assess the potential and guide you through the next steps.
 It’s easy, straightforward, and completely free — find out what your valuables could be worth today.